UTS-eResearch/hpc_examples/primes/README.txt

 Read what primes.py does.

-Edit submit.sh to include your own email in the script.
+Edit the submission scripts to include your own email in the script.

 Now you can submit a PBS job to run your python script and find primes.

+  $ qsub submit_simple.sh

+or

-  $ qsub submit.sh
+  $ qsub submit_advanced.sh

 Mike Lake
-August 2018
+June 2019